 Save the script now, but don’t forget to give it a.ahk extension.
 Don’t forget to select All Files as the file type.
 Such as DisableKeys.ahk

 Step 4: Disable Certain Keys on your Keyboard

-Navigate to where the script is saved.
-You’ll see the file icon looks different like a document with a large H. Double-click the file to run it.
+Navigate to the script’s stored location.
+You’ll notice that the file icon now resembles a document with a big H. To run the file, double-click it.

 Step 5: Edit the Script

-Step 6: Run the Script Automatically on Startup
+Step 6: Run the Script Automatically on the Startup

 Step 7: Re-enable All Keys